Silly Tasting Notes and Neuroenology

 However, trying to convey our own, unavoidably personal perceptions to others is a challenge.
 We find it easier to describe visual stimuli (such as colour) than any other sense.
 However, accuracy and understanding rely on the simple or familiar.
 Do you know the game where someone verbally portrays a teapot while another draws what they hear?
 If so, you’ll know what I mean.
 Try to describe a friend’s face to someone that hasn’t met them.
 No wonder we laugh at clumsy identikit pictures.

-Using language to describe Taste, being a combination of smell, taste and touch, is even more daunting.
-We’ve seen that taste is from inputs; sensing the properties of the wine, then transmitting this to the brain.
+Using language to describe “taste”, which is a combination of sight, sound, smell, taste and touch, is even more daunting.
+We’ve seen that taste is from sensory inputs; sensing the properties of the wine, then transmitting this to the brain.
 Here, different areas interact to create our taste picture as thoughts and feelings.
 Communicating those as an output in a meaningful linguistic way is highly personal and limited by language.

 We can add all kinds of rules and training in an attempt to increase objectivity and meaning.
 And of course, some people are more agile communicators than others.
 However, all too frequently the attempted result contains little sense.
 Other attempts end up being pretentious, repetitious or unmemorable, which rather defeats the point.
 We don’t have the language to convey as accurately as we would want.
 That’s one reason the world loves points systems; they seem so objective by comparison.
 But of course, as the creation of the brain, they aren’t.